pgovers/oscar-wagtail-demo/README.md

       (then, within the SSH session:)
     ./manage.py runserver 0.0.0.0:8000

-The demo site will now be accessible at [http://localhost:8000/](http://localhost:8000/) and the Wagtail admin interface at [http://localhost:8000/admin/](http://localhost:8000/admin/) .
-Log into the admin with the credentials ``admin / changeme``.
+The demo site will now be accessible at [http://localhost:8000/](http://localhost:8000/), the Wagtail admin interface at [http://localhost:8000/admin/](http://localhost:8000/admin/) and the Oscar dashboard interface at [http://localhost:8000/dashboard/](http://localhost:8000/dashboard/).
+Log into them with the credentials ``admin / changeme``.

 Setup without Vagrant
 -----